ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 - Bit 3 (8): spinner.
 - Bits 4-6 (16, 32, 64) form a 3-bit number (0-7) that chooses how many combo
   colors to skip.
 Note that 0 means 1 color is skipped anyway by the new combo field.
-A skip value of 1 thefore skips 2 colors.
+A skip value of 1 therefore skips 2 colors.
 - Bit 7 (128) is for an osu!mania hold note.

 Circles, sliders, spinners, and hold notes can be OR'd with new combos and the